SahityaRoy/Hacktoberfest_Practice_Contribution/README.md

 # Hacktoberfest Practice Pull Requests

-Repo for you to raise a Pull Request for practice.
+Repository for you to raise a Pull Request for practice.

 **Just add your name, Linkedin url, or other social media link on HTML file**